namespace-ee/react-calendar-timeline/README.md

 ### onItemDoubleClick(itemId)
 Called when an item was double clicked

+### onItemContextMenu(itemId)
+Called when the item is clicked by the right button of the mouse.
+Note: If this property is set the default context menu doesn't appear

 ### moveResizeValidator(action, itemId, time)
 This function is called when an item is being moved or resized.
 It's up to this function to return a new version of `change`, when the proposed move would violate business logic.